Expanding Scene Graph Boundaries: Fully Open-vocabulary Scene Graph Generation via Visual-Concept Alignment and Retention: Methodology

 \textbf{Feature Extraction.} Given an image-text pair, the model will extract multi-scale visual features with an image backbone like Swin Transformer \cite{liu2021swin} and extract text features via a text encoder like BERT \cite{kenton2019bert}.
 Visual and text features will be fused and enhanced via cross-attention in the deformable encoder module of the transformer.

 \textbf{Prompt Construction.} The text prompt is constructed by concatenating all possible (or sampled) noun phrases and relation categories, \eg, \textit{[CLS] girl. umbrella. table. bathing suit.$\cdots$ zebra.
 [SEP] on. in. wears. $\cdots$ walking.
 [SEP][PAD][PAD]}, which is as similar as GLIP \cite{li2022grounded} or Grounding DINO \cite{liu2023grounding} concatenating all noun phrases.
+For a large vocabulary set during training, we randomly sample negative words from the vocabulary set and constrain the number of positive and negative words to be M (\eg, M=80).

 \textbf{Node Representation.} Given $K$ object queries, the model follows standard DETR to output $K$ hidden features $\lbrace \bm{v}_i \rbrace_{i=1}^{K}$, which follow a bbox. head to decode the location information (\ie, 4-d vectors), and a cls. head responsible for category classification.
 The bbox. head is a three-layer fully connected layers.
 The cls. head is parameter-free, which computes the similarity between hidden features and text features.
 These hidden features are served as the visual representation for predicted nodes.